 What do the flight numbers mean

 Let’s go over each number in the flight chart and describe its general purpose.
-I say general purpose because as you’re about to see these numbers change as outside variables affect the discs flight.
+I say general purpose because as you’re about to see these numbers change as outside variables affect the flight of the disc.

 The speed of the disc is the speed it must reach to achieve optimal flight for this particular disc.
 If the disc reaches this speed in flight it will or should exhibit the other flight characteristics like turn and fade.